JonHyphenLuke/Customizable-Human-Reaction-Time-Test/README.md

-This project has a custumizable "Human Reaction time Benchmark test" where you can set the amount to second before it prompts you to click on the screen
+This project has a custumizable "Human Reaction time Benchmark test" where you can set the amount to second before it prompts you to click on the screen.
+You can also hide what value you have the timer set to, to get back to the "settings" page reload the page